Only 27 of the cases have occurred outside the three worst-hit countries, Sierra Leone, Liberia and Guinea.

 The child had travelled more than 1,000 km (600 miles) from Guinea through the capital, Bamako, to Kayes.

-“The child’s symptomatic state during the bus journey is especially concerning, as it presented multiple opportunities for exposures, including high-risk exposures, involving many people,” the WHO said.
+“The child’s symptomatic state during the bus journey is especially

 The girl’s mother died in Guinea a few weeks ago and the child was then brought by relatives to Mali.